mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/licensing/enterprise/index.md

 ## Platform applications

-Applications can be deployed in any Kubernetes-managed or self-attached clusters, giving you complete flexibility to operate across cloud, on-premise, edge, and air-gapped scenarios.
-DKP Enterprise users can use the Kommander UI to customize which platform applications to deploy to the cluster in a given workspace.
+Applications can be deployed in any DKP managed clusters, giving you complete flexibility to operate across cloud, on-premise, edge, and air-gapped scenarios.
+DKP Enterprise users can use the DKP UI to customize which platform applications to deploy to the cluster in a given workspace.

 ## Catalog Applications